tnldart/openapi-servers/README.md

 ## 🔃 Bridge OpenAPI → MCP (Optional)

-In addition to turning MCP tool servers into OpenAPI-compatible APIs (via mcpo or our proxy), it's also possible to go the other direction: expose your OpenAPI-compatible tool server as an MCP server.
+In addition to turning MCP tool servers into OpenAPI-compatible APIs (via mcpo), it's also possible to go the other direction: expose your OpenAPI-compatible tool server as an MCP server.
 This makes it easy to integrate any OpenAPI tool into environments or agents that expect an MCP-compatible interface.

 Several community-maintained projects are available to help with this: